 SINCE 8/1, WHAT DOES GOOGLE WANT?

-The March update appears to be a rollback or leveling off of the August update, however Google is still moving in the direction of providing hyper-relevant, trustworthy content for its users.
+The March update appeared to be a rollback or leveling off of the August update, however Google is still moving in the direction of providing hyper-relevant, trustworthy content for its users.
 Websites and brands need to be thinking this way too.

 While Google has stated that there was no “fix” for a broad algorithm update like the one on 8/1, Danny Sullivan, Google’s Search Liaison, did say on Twitter: